When Plasma Cutting, there is Nothing Worse than Encountering Issues Mid Job.

 Invest in a torch height sensor, correcting for variations in work piece height.

-Damage can be prevented by purchasing a breakaway torch mounting device if a collision does occur.
+Damage can be prevented by purchasing a breakaway torch mounting device if a collision does occur. - Check for efficient gas and coolant flow.

 This should be checked on a daily basis as insufficient flow will cause defected parts life.